-The final report, entitled Building and Managing a Successful Public Safety UAS Program: Lessons Learned and Tools from Early Adopters, will identify several key areas agencies need to address when implementing a public safety UAS program, including community engagement, UAS program organization and administration, flight operations, training, safety, aircraft maintenance, and the selection of unmanned aircraft systems.
-Additionally, the report will discuss the critical importance of data collection and how detailed flight operations data can be used to drive a successful UAS program.
-It will further provide a model framework of data agencies should capture to appropriately monitor, manage, and evaluate UAS operations and fulfill all federal reporting requirements.
+The final report, entitled Building and Managing a Successful Public Safety UAS Program: Lessons Learned and Tools from Early Adopters, identified several key areas agencies need to address when implementing a public safety UAS program, including community engagement, UAS program organization and administration, flight operations, training, safety, aircraft maintenance, and the selection of unmanned aircraft systems.
+Additionally, the report discusses the critical importance of data collection and how detailed flight operations data can be used to drive a successful UAS program.
+The report further provides a model framework of data agencies should capture to appropriately monitor, manage, and evaluate UAS operations and fulfill all federal reporting requirements.

-This project is funded by the National Institute of Justice, U.S. Department of Justice.
+This project was funded by the National Institute of Justice, U.S. Department of Justice.